friflo/ECS-wiki/docs/query.md

 When iterating a query result its component values can be changed if needed.

 > **Important**
-> Adding or removing components or tags within the iteration loop causes a *structural change* and invalidate the query result.
+> Adding components or tags to entities or removing them while iterating causes a *structural change* and invalidate the query result.
 > A *structural change* is also caused by creating or deleting entities.
 > These type of operations require a [CommandBuffer](#commandbuffer) to defer *structural changes* and must be applied by `commandBuffer.Playback()` after the iteration finished.